All Blog Posts

 Knowing which node tier you're using prevents surprises:

-- Full nodes maintain the latest Ethereum state and validate blocks, making them sufficient for most dApp reads, contract interactions, and monitoring flows.
-Methods such as
+• Full nodes maintain the latest Ethereum state and validate blocks, making them sufficient for most dApp reads, contract interactions, and monitoring flows.
+Methods such as eth_getBalance and eth_getTransactionReceipt hit this tier.

-eth_getBalanceandeth_getTransactionReceipthit this tier. - Archive nodes retain the complete historical state for every block so you can query past account balances or trace long-lived contracts.
-This is the same requirement we call out in the Base RPC checklist and it routinely involves multi-terabyte storage footprints.
+• Archive nodes retain the complete historical state for every block so you can query past account balances or trace long-lived contracts.
+We cover this requirement in the Base RPC checklist too.
+Archive nodes routinely involve multi-terabyte storage footprints.

 5. Critical Factors When Choosing Your RPC Provider